ChanthMiao/ghc-wiki-mirror/template-haskell/blog-post-changes.md

 ```

-This cannot possibly be right, becuase `$x` cannot be both a boolean and a list.
+This cannot possibly be right, because `$x` cannot be both a boolean and a list.
 Yet TH will accept it, because a splice has type `forall a.a`.
 The error will
 only be reported to *callers* of `qnot`.